thebigfilecom/thebigfile-com-dev/style-guide.md

 ## Code snippets and code blocks
 The following format should be used for code snippets and code blocks:
 - In-line code references to commands, language specific methods, or other code-related terms should be emphasized using in-line code expressions such as:
-    - To install code in a canister, the `install_code` function of the Internet Computer is used.
+    - To install code in a canister, the `install_code` function of the BigFile is used.
     - For example, the function `canister_init` is the first function that gets called after the code is installed for the first time.
 - When a code-specific value, such as the name of a method, variable, integer, or data type, is being referenced, the capitalization used within the code or the language's reference documentation should be followed.
     - Example: `ConstructionPayloadRequest`